Theatre (THEA)

 A study of lighting design as it relates to color, intensity, distribution, and movement.
 Material covered includes: script analysis, scenic breakdowns, photometrics and lighting for live performance.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: THEA 231.

-THEA 425 Stage Drafting credit: 3 Hours.
+THEA 425 Advanced Scenographic Drafting credit: 3 Hours.

-Traditional and digital drafting techniques for scenic and lighting design and for technical production.
-Enrollment limited to Theatre majors.
+Advanced drafting techniques for scenic design, lighting design, and technical production.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: THEA 125.
-Theatre Majors only.
+Prerequisite: THEA 225 or permission of the instructor.
+Restricted to Theatre majors only.

 THEA 426 History of Decor credit: 3 Hours.